This lamb loin recipe with mint & shallot sauce is very easy to make and guaranteed to impress your family!

 - Remove sauce from heat and stir in 1 tablespoon of fresh mint.

-- Pour sauce over top of the lamb chops and then sprinkle another 1 tablespoon of fresh mint on top.
+- Pour sauce over top of the lamb loin chops and then sprinkle another 1 tablespoon of fresh mint on top.

-For more delicious Weight Watchers friendly dinner recipes, click on over to:
+Finally, for more delicious Weight Watchers friendly dinner recipes, click on over to: